Generalized Monopoles in Six-dimensional Non-Abelian Gauge Theory: Abstract

 \section{Abstract}

 A spherically symmetric monopole solution is found in $SO(5)$ gauge theory with Higgs scalar fields in the vector representation in six-dimensional Minkowski spacetime.
 The action of the Yang-Mills fields is quartic in field strengths.
-The solution saturates the Bogomolny bound and is stable. \ignore{'t Hooft tensors which map $SO(5)$ 1-form gauge fields to Abelian Kalb-Ramond 3-form fields are also given.}
+The solution saturates the Bogomolny bound and is stable.

-\ignore{ \abstract We find new point-like soliton in six dimensional Minkowski space as a solution of gauge theory. }

 Long time ago Dirac showed that quantum mechanics admits a magnetic monopole of quantized magnetic charge despite the presence of a singular Dirac string.\cite{Dirac:um, Wu:es} A quantized Dirac string is unphysical entity in the sense that it yields no physical, observable effect.
 Much later 't Hooft and Polyakov showed that such magnetic monopoles emerge as regular configurations in $SO(3)$ gauge theory with spontaneous symmetry breaking triggered by triplet Higgs scalar fields.\cite{'tHooft:1974qc}-\cite{Prasad:kr} 't Hooft-Polyakov monopoles emerge in grand unified theory of electromagnetic, weak, and strong interactions as well.
 Although a monopole has not been found experimentally as a single particle, the existence of such objects has far reaching consequences.
 In the early universe, monopoles might have beed copiously produced, significantly affecting the history of the universe since then.
 In strong intercations, monopole configurations are believed vital for color and quark confinement.